thm-projects/arsnova-presenter/README.md

 		}
 	};

 Prepend the context path of arsnova-war to the URLs set with "mobileStudentSessionUrl" and "root".
+If you are planning to run Presenter under another (sub)domain you have to make sure that arsnova-war is configured correctly to allow Cross Origin Requests (CORS) form that host.
+Otherwise browsers will block the requests sent by Presenter.

 ### Build a package for production use